sarathk73/RapportNest/README.md

 - **JWT Authentication**: Secure authentication using JSON Web Tokens.
 - **File Upload Security**: Limits file size and validates MIME types for uploaded files.

-## License

-This project is licensed under the MIT License.

 ---

-Feel free to contact us for any questions or support regarding this project.